richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 - Draft 1: Add Scott Bradner as co-author.
 Add Note.
 Alphabetize terminology.
 Minor wording tweaks.

 - Draft 2: Clarified Note about the RFC's.
 More word tweaks.
+Remove bulk of text from the Notices, and point to RFC 2026, to avoid confusion and pass the idnits checks.

 --- back